fma965/f9-k3s/README.md

 `git config --local core.hooksPath .githooks/`
 This makes sure any filename with `secret.yaml` in it's name is encrypted with SOPS

-AGE keys for SOPS to use need to be saved in the following structure from the root of this repo.
+[AGE](https://github.com/FiloSottile/age) keys for SOPS to use need to be saved in the following structure from the root of this repo.
 `.sops/age/private.key`
 `.sops/age/public.key`

-Windows users download SOPS and place it somewhere in your `PATH` (e.g. C:\Windows) otherwise secret encryption will not work
+Windows users download [SOPS](https://github.com/getsops/sops/releases/latest) and place it somewhere in your `PATH` (e.g. C:\Windows) otherwise secret encryption will not work

+Linux users follow the instructions at [SOPS](https://github.com/getsops/sops/releases/latest) to install SOPS to `/usr/local/bin/sops`